WHAT IS THE PROVINCIAL NOMINEE PROGRAM?

-In the past year, BC PNP has been redesigned to improve processing times for applicants, and ensure the program meets BC's labour market and economic development priorities.
+In the past few years, BC PNP has been redesigned to improve processing times for applicants, and ensure the program meets BC’s labour market and economic development priorities.

 In early 2016, the BC PNP‘ introduced a new online registration system which allows BC to select the highest impact candidates, not just those first in line, ensuring strong outcomes for the province.
 The registration is a points-based system similar to an expression of interest – registrants receive a score based on the information they provide in the online system and this score determines if they will be invited to apply.

 The score is based on six factors that are important indicators of how likely an individual is to succeed into the labour market and contribute to the economy: skill level of the BC job offer, wage, education, years of work experience, official language proficiency and region of employment.

 WHO CAN APPLY?